-Statistics gathered by PriceWaterhouseCoopers shows that 34% of travellers will choose a hotel over sharing site AirBnB.
+Statistics gathered by PriceWaterhouseCoopers show that 34% of travelers will choose a hotel over sharing site Airbnb.
 Still, the sharing economy is something to not take for granted.
 To get an idea of just how big the shared economy has gotten, take a look at these statistics:

 - Lyft is worth $2.5 billion

 - Uber is worth $18.2 billion

 - Airbnb is worth $13 billion

 The shared economy is not going away any time soon.
 Millennial travelers are some of the most affluent ones in a long time, and they are also confident in knowing what they want and wanting a unique trip no one else can say they had.
 Their heavy use of social media and portable technology makes obtaining shared economy aspects of their trip lightning fast and easy.
 The highest percent of shared economy users are those who are between 21 and 34 years of age – the millennials.